StormDragon77/Stormilla/README.md

 # [Stormilla](https://www.planetminecraft.com/texture-pack/fixed-inconsistencies/)

-This github repository is used as an issue tracker, has all releases archived, and serves as an archive for files related to the project
+This github repository is used as an issue tracker and serves as an archive for files related to the project

 You can suggest or report a bug by opening a new issue in Issues